 Dormant Spray on Fruit Trees

 This month you will need to be thinking about spraying your first dormant spray on your fruit trees to prevent leaf curl.
-Use liquid copper and horticultural oil to spray the trees when they are dormant.
+Use liquid copper and horticultural oil or Neem oil with the copper to spray the trees when they are dormant.
 Looking at the orchard here at the nursery, it looks like about 3 weeks or so and they will need their first spraying.
 Once the trees have lost their leaves, is when you want to do your first application.
 You will do two more applications after for a total of three.
 Thanksgiving, Christmas, and Valentines Day are easy dates to remember.
 But you have to watch the weather and the trees.
-Sometime they will not have lost all of their leaves by Thanksgiving and if we get a warm snap in February, the final spaying will need done earlier.
+Sometimes they will not have lost all of their leaves by Thanksgiving and if we get a warm snap in February, the final spaying will need done earlier.
 But be sure to get 3 sprayings done to prevent leaf curl.
 I spray all my trees in the orchard.
 It helps to stop other diseases such as fireblight and it also kills over wintering insects.
 It’s also a good idea to rake up the old leaves to help prevent disease and insect problems too.
-Don’t neglect this task or you will have leaf curl next spring which puts the trees under stress and they do not produce well and have to suffer through the summer when a healthy treated tree has no problems getting through.
+Don’t neglect this task or you will have leaf curl next spring which puts the trees under stress and they do not produce well and have to suffer through the summer, when a healthy treated tree has no problems getting through.

 Blueberries, Cane Berries, Figs, and Pomegranates arriving soon

 Our blueberries and cane berries and figs and pomegranates will be arriving soon.
 I will send out an email as soon as they come in.
 When you plant blueberries, add some soil sulfur and peat moss to create an acid environment for them.
 If you are going to grow them in a pot, mix pine or fir bark 50/50 with the potting soil.
 Blueberries like good drainage so if planting in the ground, be sure to amend the soil very well.